divelab/MoleculeX/moleculekit/graph/README.md

 # Grpah-based Method
-In thie directory, we provide the implementation of our graph-based method for molecular property prediction.
+In this directory, we provide the implementation of our graph-based method for molecular property prediction.

 ## Make prediction using our reproducible trained models
 Just load our trained model and make prediction.
 An example is avaliable in 'scripts/predict.sh':